 The sample holder is fixed at this position along the line of the IR-beam.

-It is important to keep the sample holder at this position because in most equipment the focal point of the IR-beam is set to be in the sample compartment.
-This means that the beam diameter can be different if this position is changed.

 Once the sample holder is aligned, the diameter of the beam is measured.

-The measurement of the diameter of the beam is performed by masking the window holder, using tape, from the top until the tape absorbs IR light

 Step 5.1.5.2c.6 is repeated from bottom, left and right.

 A square is formed on the holder, which marks the area where the IR beam passes through without touching the tape.